Franklin Session: Early life

 Session grew up in the Watts neighborhood of Los Angeles and attended Jordan High School.
 Originally interested in skateboarding, he did not play basketball for Jordan until his junior year when the team's head coach, Van Myers, noticed his raw athleticism.

 Collegiate career

 Irvine Valley College

-In his freshman season Sessions averaged 14.5 points, 10.5 rebounds, and 3 assists while helping his team to a conference championship.
+In his freshman season Session averaged 1.5 points, 10.5 rebounds, and 3 assists while helping his team to a conference championship.

 Saddleback College

 After a year at Irvine Valley Session moved to Saddleback College for his sophomore season, where he played one year and was named All-California Community College first team and MVP of the Orange Empire Conference.
 In 3 games at the state tournament, he averaged 13.3 rebounds per contest.

 Weber State

 After one season at Saddleback, Session transferred to Weber State for his junior season.
 He started in the same backcourt as future NBA All Star Damian Lillard and averaged 10.2 points (3rd on the team), 6 rebounds, 2.9 assists, 1.9 steals during the season but averaged 11.9 points and 6.2 rebounds in 16 conference games and was named the Big Sky Conference Newcomer of the Year and second team All-Big Sky.
 Session was ultimately dismissed from the team after the end of the season.
 Led Weber State with 28 dunks.